 It is of paramount importance for you to fuel your body with proper nutrition.
 Good nutrition is essential for the smooth functioning of the systems and organs in the body.

 Your body will require proper nutrition to function, repair, and thrive.
-If you devoid your body of nutrients and vitamins, and instead feed it toxins and harmful substances, it will negatively affect your fascia.
+If you are devoid of your body of nutrients and vitamins and instead feed it toxins and harmful substances, it will negatively affect your fascia.

 The Importance of staying Hydrated

 We can´t stress enough the importance of staying hydrated for your health and well-being.
 There´s a presence of fluid in the fascia that flows around the cells, delivering and supplying nutrients.